kouliki/DailyStreak_using-Firebase/README.md

 - Add Tasks: Users can add new tasks to their list.

-- Update Tasks: Edit existing tasks to keep them up to date.

 - Delete Tasks: Remove completed or irrelevant tasks.

-- Persistent Storage: Tasks are saved locally to ensure they remain available even after restarting the app.
+- Persistent Storage: Tasks are saved locally to ensure they remain available after restarting the app.

 - Responsive UI: Works seamlessly across devices with different screen sizes.